 People tend to focus on their quads and hamstrings instead of the glutes, which are the muscles that you use to extend your hips.
 So you have to make sure that you’re doing exercises that work the quad muscles as well as the hamstring and hip flexors.

 Doing hip flexion exercises is a great way to get started on the road to improving your hip mobility.
-It’s one of the easiest things that you can do to get better results.
-You can find some really good resources online that will show you how to do it properly.
-You’ll want to do these exercises every other day on top of what you’re already doing for your rehab.
+It’s one of the simplest things that you can do to get promising outcomes.

 If you want to become a Squat Trainer, I would like to encourage you to take action today.
 If you take action, even if it seems like a huge mountain of paperwork or a mountain of potential distractions, you will be closer to taking the first step in becoming a successful Squat Trainer.
 Please remember that you do not need me to tell you that you can hire someone to guide you, and if you are willing to spend the money on that option, I am happy to tell you that you can become a qualified Squat Trainer without as much of a fuss.